 Wrong.
 Thousands of readers e-mailed their reactions to the piece.
 Many others, especially personal-finance bloggers, discussed the article online.
 The folks at MSN Money realized this was a demographic that wasn’t getting heard: Folks living paycheck to paycheck, who couldn’t even think about retirement because day-to-day survival took all their financial and emotional resources.

-The editor asked me to do more articles, and eventually to write the Smart Spending blog and the Living With Less personal finance column.
+The editor asked me to do more articles, and eventually to write the Smart Spending and Frugal Nation blogs and the Living With Less personal finance column.
 During this time I also finished my degree at the University of Washington (B.A., magna cum laude) and completed my divorce.

 My life changed.
 My lifestyle didn’t.
 I’m still living much the same way: cooking from scratch, riding the bus, clipping coupons, buying from yard sales and thrift shops.